E. A. Nugawela

 Major Edward "Eddie" Alexander Nugawela, ED (21 September 1898 – 5 July 1972) was a Ceylonese lawyer, soldier and politician.
 He was the first Cabinet Minister of Education in independent Sri Lanka (then Ceylon) (1947–1954), later Cabinet Minister of Health (1954–1956), a Member of Parliament and State Council.

 Early life and education

 Born in Kandy, to the Radala Nugawela family.
 His father was Punchi Banda Nugawela who was the Rate Mahatmaya of Sarasiyapattuwa and the Diyawadana Nilame of the Temple of the Tooth.
 His mother was Mallika Dunuwila, daughter of Dunuwila Disawa.
 Nugawela was educated at Royal College, Colombo.

 Legal career

 Studying law at the Ceylon Law College, Nugawela qualified as an Advocate of the Supreme Court of Ceylon.
 He established his legal practice in the Unofficial Bar in Kandy.

 Military service

 Nugawela joined the Ceylon Light Infantry as a volunteer officer having been commissioned as a Second Lieutenant in 1928.
-Mobilized for war service during World War II in 1940, he was prompted to the rank of Major in 1942.
+Mobilized for war service during World War II in 1940, he was promoted to the rank of Major in 1942.
 He was awarded the Efficiency Decoration, the Defence Medal and the War Medal 1939–1945.